r7uaz0n/jekyll-now/_posts/2017-4-24-day-seventeen.md

 ## My next goals:

+- look in to breakout h/w
+- rewatch _Learning how to Learn_ video.
+- another attempt at the _Nesting For Loops_ challenge, else move on
-- finish up freeCodeCamp JavaScript Basics challenges
+- work on other freeCodeCamp JavaScript Basics challenges
-- work on h/w